 Magazines are very expensive compared to the UK; if you plan on buying one regularly it’s better to take out a subscription using the BFPO postal system to save money.

-Contact your Cyprus Regional Lead at firstname.lastname@example.orgBack to top
+Contact our Overseas team at firstname.lastname@example.orgBack to top

 Your soldier will receive a posting order outlining the process of moving through Defence Infrastructure Organisation (DIO).
 Once this is received, you can then apply for Service Family Accommodation (SFA) in your new location using the online e-1132 form, found on the Defence Intranet.
 Book your removals online through Agility Logistics.